 THE IMMORTAL BARD

 SHAKESPEARE, William.
 Comedies, Histories, and Tragedies.
 Published according to the true Original Copies.
 London, Thomas Cotes for William Aspley, 1632.
 FIRST ISSUE OF THE SECOND FOLIO, WITH THE RARE ASPLEY IMPRINT; the “Effigies” leaf in corresponding first state.
 32.5 x 21.5 cm (12-3/4” x 8-1/2”).
-Earlier 20th-century full red morocco; expertly washed and pressed.
-HANDSOME AND COMPLETE.
+Earlier 20th-century full red morocco; “To the Reader” and titlepage in excellent facsimile; expertly washed and pressed.
+A Very Handsome Copy.

 Simply put, Shakespeare is the most famous writer in the world and his works are a foundational component of any rare book collection.
 “Soul of the Age,” Shakepeare defined the modern temper, and his plays resonate with a universality that speaks to all mankind.
 Shakespeare furthermore had the largest recorded English vocabulary of any known individual; and this combined with their inherent literary excellence makes Shakepeare’s collected plays “incomparably the most important work in the English language.”